poonam-sajwan/Signup-to-gardening-tips/README.md

-# Signup-to-gardening-tips

-# npm i <all dependencies in app.js>
+- npm i <all dependencies in app.js>
-# Use mailchimp API and get your CLLIENT_ID & API_KEY
+- Use mailchimp API and get your CLLIENT_ID & API_KEY